 All you have to do is open a small hole at the tip of the pacifier.

-As you child sucks on the pacifier, the suction will be lost a result of new opening and the soothing and comfort will be lost.
+As your child sucks on the pacifier, the suction will be lost through the new opening and the soothing and comfort they once felt will wear off..

-She will eventually let you know that something is wrong with their binky, and you will explain to her that it is broken, and it must be thrown away.
+She will eventually let you know that something is wrong with her binky, and you will explain to her that it is broken, and it must be thrown away.